Local food system organizations can apply a local food infrastructure grant this month.

 The grants are funded by the Illinois Department of Agriculture.

 Sean Ruane is the executive director of Just Roots, a nonprofit urban farm organization based in northern Illinois.
-He received a grant to purchase a refrigerated van and some on-site refrigeration infrastructure.
+He received a grant to purchase a refrigerated van and on-site refrigeration infrastructure.

 "Having really solid, consistent refrigeration on site was a huge game changer for us," he said.
 "It has saved us a lot of time and energy, and has also really helped us to strengthen partnerships with neighboring growers."